Fishing for finds in Walker

 On the edge of downtown, Chase on the Lake is a new version of a grand hotel built in 1922.

-Accommodations: Chase on the Lake opened in 2008, a new version of the Tudor-style Chase Hotel that stood on the same site from 1922 to 1997.
-The new hotel is handsomely outfitted with Arts and Crafts furniture, art, lighting and textiles and has 70 rooms in the main building plus condo suites in a second building and a third building.
+Accommodations: Chase on the Lake is the 2008 version of the Tudor-style Chase Hotel that stood on the same site from 1922 to 1997.
+The newer hotel is handsomely outfitted with Arts and Crafts furniture, art, lighting and textiles and has 70 rooms in the main building plus condo suites in a second building and a third building.

 It's a block from downtown shops and steps from the Heartland/Paul Bunyan bicycle trail.